ablaom/Koala.jl/README.md

 Currently in development and experimental.

-For an introductory tour, clone the repositories into directories your julia installation can find and run [this code](docs/tour.jl) in your Julia REPL.
+For an introductory tour, clone the repositories into directories that your julia installation can find and run [docs/tour.jl](docs/tour.jl) in your Julia REPL.

 ### Current Koala machine learning library